EXCHANGES¶

 The RabbitExchange constructor takes the following arguments:

-• when set to False, Propan creates an exchange with the required parameters, or check the corresponding parameters of an already existing exchange with the same name.
+False, Propan creates an exchange with the required parameters, or check the corresponding parameters of an already existing exchange with the same name. - when set to

-• when set to True, Propan will not create an exchange, but only connect to an existing one.
+True, Propan will not create an exchange, but only connect to an existing one.
 In this case, if the requested exchange does not exist, an error occurred

-• internal: bool = False - create exchange object at runtime and don't notify RabbitMQ about exchange creation
+internal: bool = False - create exchange object at runtime and don't notify RabbitMQ about exchange creationrobust: bool = True - recreate exchange when reconnecting to RabbitMQtimeout: int | float - response timeout from RabbitMQarguments: dict[str, Any] | None = None - exchange custom arguments

 And arguments to bind current exchange to another one

-• bind_arguments: dict[str, Any] | None = None - arguments to header exchange routing
+bind_to: RabbitExchange | None = None - parent exchange to bindbind_arguments: dict[str, Any] | None = None - arguments to header exchange routingrouting_key: str = "" - routing key for connecting to exchange